 The Great Barrier Reef is listed as a World Heritage Area (Queensland’s first) and is protected by the Great Barrier Reef Marine Park, a national park.

-How to get there: Fly direct to Cairns, Port Douglas, Airlie Beach, the Whitsunday Islands, or Townsville.
+How to get there: Depending on what part of the GBR you want to visit, you can fly direct to Cairns, Port Douglas, Airlie Beach, Hamilton Island (in the Whitsundays), or Townsville.
 There are tours starting from almost every major city along the eastern coast of Queensland.

-Travel insurance: CANSTAR rates domestic travel insurance for travel within Australia, so you’re all set there!
-Most of the insurance providers we rate offer cover for water sports such as snorkelling on the reef.
+Travel insurance: Canstar rates domestic travel insurance for travel within Australia.
+Most of the insurance providers we rate offer cover for water sports such as snorkelling on the reef, although it could be worth checking whether your policy covers you for unexpected border closures or other pandemic-related events that may arise.

 4. Victoria Falls

 As the Zambezi River crosses the border of Zambia and Zimbabwe, it plunges 108 metres down in a stunning waterfall that is 1.7km wide.
-The falls are also called Mosi-oa-Tunya, meaning “Smoke that Thunders” in the Kalolo-Lozi tribe’s dialect.
+The falls are also called Mosi-oa-Tunya, meaning “Smoke that Thunders” in the local Lozi language.
 National parks in both Zambia and Zimbabwe protect this landmark.

-You can best appreciate the splendour of the falls from the trails that follow alongside the falls, a boat cruise, or from the air in a helicopter.
+You can appreciate the splendour of the falls from the trails that follow alongside them, a boat cruise, or from the air in a helicopter.
 From the air, you have a chance of spotting elephants or the other wildlife of the national park.
-The Seven Natural Wonders organisation says the trails on the Zimbabwean side offer an 80% view of the falls, compared to a 25% view from the Zambian side.
+The Seven Natural Wonders organisation says both the Zimbabwean and Zambian sides of the falls offer “unique views and perspectives” of them.

 Did you know?
 Victoria Falls is neither the highest, nor the widest waterfall on the planet, but it is the largest single sheet of flowing water when you consider both its height and width.

-When to visit: June-July (for “prettiest” water levels of waterfall).
+When to visit: June-July (for the ‘prettiest’ combination of water levels and visibility of the waterfall).

 How to get there: Fly direct to Victoria Falls in Zimbabwe, or fly into Livingstone in Zambia or Maun in Botswana.